UK Police Memorial: Help LBC Raise Vital Funds To Remember Fallen PCs

 LBC is getting behind a major campaign to raise funds for a new UK Police Memorial - and we need your help to make it happen.

-Just two months on from the murder of hero PC Keith Palmer, the brave role of the police has never been more clearly defined with the public.
+Just over 18 months on from the murder of hero PC Keith Palmer, our police are working in an increasingly challenging environment with violence soaring in London and other cities across the UK.

 Yet this is what the UK Police Memorial currently looks like.
 It is not fit for purpose.